puppetlabs/puppetlabs-gcloud_inventory/README.md

 ## Description

-This module includes a Bolt plugin to generate Bolt targets from Google Cloud compute engine instances.
+This module includes a Bolt plugin to generate targets from Google Cloud compute engine instances.

 ## Requirements